9001/copyparty/README.md

 * win7 cannot download files larger than 47.6 MiB by default; [registry fix](./contrib/webdav-unlimit.bat) to allow files up to 4 GiB (actual absolute max on windows)
 * winxp cannot show unicode characters outside of *some range*
   * latin-1 is fine, hiragana is not (not even as shift-jis on japanese xp)

+## smb server

+unsafe, not recommended for wan,  enable with `--smb` for read-only or `--smbw` for read-write

+dependencies: `python3 -m pip install --user -U impacket==0.10.0`
+* newer versions of impacket will hopefully work just fine but there is monkeypatching so maybe not

+some big warnings specific to SMB/CIFS, in decreasing importance:
+* not entirely confident that read-only is read-only
+* the smb backend is not fully integrated with vfs, meaning there could be security issues (path traversal).
+Please use `--smb-port` (see below) and [./bin#prisonpartysh](prisonparty)
+  * account passwords work per-volume as expected, but account permissions are ignored; all accounts have access to all volumes, and `--smbw` gives all accounts write-access everywhere
+  * shadowing (hiding the contents in subfolders by creating overlapping volumes) probably works as expected but no guarantees

+and some minor issues,
+* files are not [indexed](#file-indexing) when uploaded through smb; please [schedule rescans](#periodic-rescan) as a workaround
+* hot-reload of server config (`/?reload=cfg`) only works for volumes, not account passwords
+* listens on the first `-i` interface only (default = 0.0.0.0 = all)
+* login doesn't work on winxp, but anonymous access is ok -- remove all accounts from copyparty config for that to work
+* python3 only
+* slow

+known client bugs:
+* on win7 only, `--smb1` is much faster than smb2 (default) because it keeps rescanning folders on smb2, however win10 onwards does not have smb1
+* windows cannot access folders which contain filenames with invalid unicode or forbidden characters (`<>:"/\|?*`), or names ending with `.`

+the smb protocol listens on TCP port 445, which is a privileged port on linux and macos, which would require running copyparty as root.
+However, this can be avoided by listening on another port using `--smb-port 3945` and then using NAT to forward the traffic from 445 to there;
+* on linux: `iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 445 -j REDIRECT --to-port 3945`

+authenticate with one of the following:
+* username `$username`, password `$password`
+* username `$password`, password blank

 ## file indexing